cristianstanescu/angular-alerts/README.md

 #Usage

-For a working example, see the examples folder.
+For a working example, see http://embed.plnkr.co/PRMFJ9/preview or the examples folder.

 You just need to add the `angularjsNotify` module to your AngularJS app and include the `Notify` service when you need to show notifications.